elkuku/Pizzza/readme.md

 ## Pizzza

-The Pizzza project tries to connect an Android App with a Joomla!
-CMS site.
+The Pizzza project tries to connect an Android&trade; App with a Joomla!&trade; CMS site.
 This is done by a REST interface.

 The goal is to retrieve data and store it in the device for offline reading.